bitandrei/Car-Price-Analysis/README.md

 ## Business Requirements

-The goal of this project is to help a car company understand what affects the price of a car.
-They want to know things like:
+The goal is to help a car company understand:

-- Does more horsepower mean a higher price?
+- What features affect car prices
+- Which car types are cheaper or more expensive
-- Which brands give better value for the money?
+- Which brands give good value for money (performance vs. cost)

-- Does the type of car (like SUV or sedan) change how much it costs?
+This can help the company make better decisions about pricing and design.

 As a student, I’m using this project to practice cleaning data and finding answers to simple questions using Python, Pandas, and NumPy.